brady-lab-rockefeller/conkat_seq/README.md

 ConkatSeq Manual
 ================

 #### ConkatSeq is a python program for concatenating amplicon sequencing data back to its chromosomal location in the genome.
+(Niv describe)

 Table of Contents
 -----------------